MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

   <img src="/assets/images/imagegen/ddpm_t_mu_std.png" style="width:100%;" />
 </div>

 The mean prediction is not `0`, it is positive (around `0.08`).

-An additional hypothesis is
+An additional hypothesis for the problems we're seeing is **model capacity**.

-* model capacity.

-## Code Reference
-(code reference for metrics below - branch [ddpmeval](https://github.com/MrCartoonology/imagegen/tree/evalddpm))

 # Hugging Face Code

-The Hugging Face Annoted DDPM provides a [colab](https://colab.research.google.com/github/huggingface/notebooks/blob/main/examples/annotated_diffusion.ipynb) that is easy to run - (also see this [pytorch DDPM repo](https://github.com/lucidrains/denoising-diffusion-pytorch)).
+The Hugging Face Annotated DDPM provides a [colab](https://colab.research.google.com/github/huggingface/notebooks/blob/main/examples/annotated_diffusion.ipynb) that is easy to run - (also see this [pytorch DDPM repo](https://github.com/lucidrains/denoising-diffusion-pytorch)).

 For reference I'm running it from this [branch of my repo](https://github.com/MrCartoonology/imagegen/tree/fixrun), using [this modified notebook](https://github.com/MrCartoonology/imagegen/blob/fixrun/notebooks/annotated_diffusion_celeba2.ipynb).

 The UNet for this run has much more capacity:
 * 50 million weights vs 1/2 million
 * visual attention layer
-* each unet block has its own MLP to apply to the timestep embedding
+* each UNet block has its own MLP to apply to the timestep embedding
   * first run had one MLP shared among blocks

-Other differnces
+Other differences
 * T=200 instead of 1000, use x5 less timesteps
 * The original hugging face code applies random left to right flips of the data, but that is disabled for my memory cached dataset of celeba

-After 10 hours of training, the loss is better than before
+After 10 hours of training, the loss is better than before, a testament to the higher model capacity

 <div style="text-align: center;">
   <img src="/assets/images/imagegen/ddpm_hf_train_loss.png" style="width:80%;" />